DLukash/spark-docker/README.md

 # spark-docker

-Working Apache Spark cluster with Jupiter Notebook that can serve as a driver.
+Working Apache Spark standalone cluster with Jupiter Notebook as a driver.

 Jupiter Notebook